January 28, 2020

 If the distributor won’t give you a pedigree, it’s a red flag the drug might have a shady past, and you should avoid doing business with them.

 That’s why it’s important to pick a secondary supplier that has a full line of products.
-They should carry brand names, generics, over-the-counter drugs, and refrigerated products.
+They should carry brand names, generics, over-the-counter drugs, refrigerated products, and controlled medications.

 PBA Health is dedicated to helping independent pharmacies reach their full potential on the buy side of their business.
 The company is a member-owned organization that serves independent pharmacies with group purchasing services, expert contract negotiations, proprietary purchasing tools, distribution services, and more.